yongrenjie/qcnmr-tools/README.md

 Avogadro chokes on the .allxyz file format but opens the large .xyz file just fine (to scroll through the structures, use Extensions > Animation).

+**crest-energies**

+Extracts and manipulates energies from a CREST calculation.

 **sp-energies**

-Takes as input an .out file from an ORCA single point calculation on an .allxyz file.
-The script then does two things:
+Extracts and manipulates energies from an ORCA single point calculation on an .allxyz file.
-1. Plots the energy of each input structure in kcal/mol relative to the lowest energy structure.
-2. Prints a list of conformers below a certain threshold energy.

 **qcrest**

 Automatically takes an .xyz file (in Angstroms), converts it to a `coord` file (in Bohrs), prints a submission script for crest, and submits the job using the newly generated `coord` file.

 Requires that the directory with crest is added to `$PATH`.